alvittoag/Perang/Readme.md

 `1.
 Import Database to your local`

 `2.
+Run npm install for downloading the node_modules package`

+`3.
 Run npm start for running the tailwind`

+`4.
+Open your browser and running localhost/pengelolaan`